HenrikJoreteg/human-javascript/ch07 - views.md

 But, they're *quite* basic so in addition, we'll extend Backbone views to enable:

-1. Simple templating using our precompiled template functions described in ch.
-8
+1. Simple templating using our precompiled template functions described in Chapter 8.
 2. A simple way to declare model/template bindings.

-## Introducing StrictView
+## Introducing HumanView

 As I mentioned Backbone views are very limited in scope – quite intentionally so.
 The following explanation is pulled straight from the Backbone docs: